-In Fig.~\ref{fig:fig4} (top panel), some selected representative reconstruction error curves as functions of $m$.
+In Fig.~\ref{fig:fig4} (top panel), some selected representative reconstruction error curves as functions of $m$ are shown.
 These curves correspond to $\beta = 0.1, 0.4, 0.7, 0.8, 0.9, 1$, and $\beta = 1.1$.
-Additionally, a curve from PCA reconstruction error for $\beta =1.1$ is displayed.
-It has been rescaled by a factor of $100$ to enable visualization alongside the DAE curves, confirming the superior reconstruction performance of the autoencoder.
+Additionally, the curve from PCA reconstruction error for $\beta =1.1$ is displayed.
+The latter has been rescaled by a factor of $100$ to enable visualization alongside the DAE curves, confirming the superior reconstruction performance of the autoencoder.
 All DAE reconstruction error curves decrease monotonically, except for the one corresponding to $\beta = 0.1$, whose actual trend is not visible due to its small magnitude.
 For this reason, this curve is plotted separately in the bottom panel of Fig.~\ref{fig:fig4} to improve visualization.
 All curves for which $\beta \leq 1$ exhibit an evident elbow point at $m = 2$.
-Remarkably, this finding agrees with the approach based on multi-chart flows, recently proposed by Yu et al.~\cite{Yu2025}.
+Remarkably, this finding agrees with the approach based on multi-chart flows recently proposed by Yu et al.~\cite{Yu2025}.
 By contrast, when $\beta = 1.1$, the elbow point is shifted by unity, as confirmed by the Kneedle algorithm.
 Therefore, we can conclude that $m^{\ast} = 2$ for $\beta \leq 1$, while $m^{\ast} = 3$ for $\beta = 1.1$.

-We note in passing that one would then expect that a similar approach could be applied straightforwardly to reconstruction error curves at larger values of $\beta$.
-Nevertheless, this is not the case, as for increasing $\beta$ no evident elbows emerge, similarly to what happens in the linear approach.
-This fact is addressed in Sect.~\ref{sec:TPUs}, where the DAE and PCA curves correspond to $\beta = 1.8$ (see Fig.~\ref{fig:fig9}).
-Consequently, alternative methods are required to ensure a reliable estimation of ID of trajectory data generated in the strongly nonlinear regime~\cite{Zeng_2024,Yu2025, zelong2025}.
+We note in passing that one would expect a similar approach, based on elbow detection, to be applicable straightforwardly to reconstruction error curves at much larger values of $\beta$, not considered in the present work.
+Nevertheless, this is not the case, since as $\beta$ increases no evident elbows emerge in the reconstruction error curve.
+This behaviour is analogous to that observed for PCA reconstruction error curves~\cite{marchetti2025}.
+To illustrate the above observations, the DAE and PCA curves corresponding to $\beta = 1.8$ are shown in Fig.~\ref{fig:fig9} of Sec.~\ref{sec:TPUs}.

+That being said, alternative methods will be necessary to ensure a reliable estimation of the ID of trajectory data generated in the strongly nonlinear regime of the FPUT $\beta$ model~\cite{Zeng_2024,Yu2025, zelong2025}.